helpbuttons/hb-docs/docs/English/4features.md

 Each Network has a home location and a geographic radius that sets the default map view.

 ### Custom domain support
-When hosting at helpbuttons.org, you can use a custom domain (e.g. `coopera.mibarrio.org`).
+If your network is hosted on the team's server at helpbuttons.org, you can use a custom domain (e.g. `coopera.mibarrio.org`).

 ---